gsknnft/QWormhole/README.md

 ### TypeScript-first TCP transport with native acceleration and framing, reconnect, and codec orchestration.

-A TypeScript-first TCP transport kernel with native acceleration, framing, reconnect, and codec orchestration.
+A TypeScript-first TCP transport kernel with native acceleration, adaptive slicing, diagnostics, framing, reconnect, and codec orchestration.

 QWormhole is a modern transport layer for Node environments.
 It wraps raw TCP sockets with: